Marshall, Texas: City council

 The city council has seven members, each elected from a single-member district.
 Districts 1−4 divide the city into four districts, and the districts 5−7 divide the city into three districts that overlay Districts 1−4.
 So, every location in the city falls in two districts, one from each set.
 Each council member is elected to a two-year term.
 Districts 1−4 hold elections in odd-numbered years and districts 5−7 in even years; elections are held in the spring.

 After each election, the city council selects a council member to serve as chairman, generically called a mayor, until after the next year's election.
 If no one files to run against a council member, as happened with District 1 in 2005, the council member is reinstated and an election for that district is not held that year.

 The city council meets twice a month on the second and fourth Thursdays.
-Additional special sessions may be called or regular meetings cancelled.
-The Council provides a public forum before each regular session providing citizens the opportunity to address the commission for two minutes without forward notice; with notice, additional time may be scheduled.
+Additional special sessions may be called or regular meetings canceled.
+The Council holds a public forum before each regular session providing citizens the opportunity to address the commission for two minutes without advance notice; with notice, additional time may be scheduled.
 The council meetings are broadcast on radio and on the local government-access television, public-access television cable TV station.